Newbcake/quest-speedrunning-auto-splitter/README.md

 ## Splits
 Make sure you have `Compare Against > Game Time` selected on LiveSplit, or the timer will be slightly out of sync.

+Open the plugin config to modify what events the plugin will split on.
+The first element is just for naming, and is completely ignored.

+### Format:

+`<name>,0,<itemID>(,<quantity>)`

+Splits when an item matching the ID enters your inventory for the first time.
+If a quantity is given, it will split when you first have that many of the item in your inventory.
+You can find item IDs at https://www.osrsbox.com/tools/item-search/

+`<name>,1,<varb>,<value>`

+Splits when the varbit changes to that value for the first time.

+`<name>,2,<varp>,<value>`

+Splits when the varplayer changes to that value for the first time.

+You can find varbs and varps using RuneLite's developer mode's Var Inspector https://github.com/runelite/runelite/wiki/Using-the-client-developer-tools

+---

+Want to use this plugin but need help?
+Ask Muffyn#0971 or https://discord.gg/m3AaNEWJax .
+I love speedrunning and want this tool to be as convenient as possible for anybody who wants to try :)